Our favourite 10 highlights from South America

 Red wine discoveries was one particular souvenir from our big South America trip, especially Argentinian Malbec and Chilean Cabernet Sauvignon.
 Now back home in Europe, we pay more attention to the South American section of the red wine shelf in supermarkets.

 We did many wine tours in Mendoza and Santiago, visiting bodegas and learning more about each grape.
 Our favourite experience was staying at the luxurious Entre Cielos wine hotel in Mendoza, located in the middle of a large vineyard.
 We also recommend checking out the Vendimia grape harvesting festival in February/March, which also includes a gay segment called Vendimia Para Todos (meaning “Vendimia for everyone”).
-For more, check out our gay guide to Mendoza.
+For more, check out our gay guide to Mendoza and also why we think Argentina is one of the most gay friendly destinations.